nigel-bruce-khan/BEASTLAB22/assignment1/report/README.md

             a[j] = b[j]+c[j]*d[j];
  }
 `
-spanns several threads across this block with `#pragma omp parallel` and also indicates to the compiler that work here will be paralized.
-Therefore, the only thing remaining to do is to distribute the workload in the for-loop across these threads.
-If one were to
+spans several threads (**threads**) across this block thanks to `#pragma omp parallel`.
+At the first for-loop we only indicate how many times to repeat the subsequent loop, so no parallelising is done here.
+Therefore, the only thing remaining to do is to distribute the workload from the 2nd for-loop across the existing threads.
+Noticing that the parallel region is created outside the loop that calculates vector a.
+If instead we create the parallel region inside the REP loop with `#pragma omp parallel for `

+**H)** The checksum function could also be useful to compare floating point precision across different systems.
+One could decrease the tolerance defined (in this case is 0.1), and test which architectures are more suitable for computations that require precise results.